hpehl/manatoko/README.md

 - [Arquillian Graphene 2](http://arquillian.org/arquillian-graphene/) and [Arquillian Drone](http://arquillian.org/arquillian-extension-drone/)
 - [JUnit 5](https://junit.org/junit5/)

 The goal is that tests should be self-contained.
 Containers are started and stopped when necessary and tests can focus on testing the UI and verifying management model changes.
-The biggest advantage of this approach is that it is very easy to run UI tests in a CI environment (as this repository [does](.github/workflows/test.yml)).
+The biggest advantage of this approach is that it is very easy to run UI tests in a CI environment.

 ## Write Tests